rvbug/NLP/transformers/README.md

 # Basics

 ## 1. Average & Wt Average
 Average - To calculate mean & Weighted Average is used to improve data accuracy

 <img width="396" alt="image" src="https://github.com/rvbug/NLP/assets/10928536/0edb77b7-7fbc-47e7-9ad3-a8916fde1711">

 ## 2. Context Vector / Thought Vector
 Was first used in `seq-to-seq` models where all the inputs are generated in the **Encoder layer** and is represented in a fixed format known as Context Vector.
+It contains all the information from the hidden state of Encoder Layer.

 This vector is then passed to the **Decoder layer** as inputs to generate output sequence.
 You can think of Context Vector as compact representation of the inputs capturing the  semantic meaning.
 Disadvtange - If the sequences are very long then performance drops drastically as the input information can be lost.

+## Attention

+To solve the above challenge with **`Fixed sized Context Vector`**, Attention is used.
+It is also known as the retrival process by using the weighted average of values